carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

 #Usage

 ##Overview
-This setup allows you to manage the majority of the API Gateway releated resource.
-Below you'll find (hopefully) exhaistive documentation on how to use each resource type.
+This setup allows you to manage the majority of the API Gateway related resources.
+Below you'll find (hopefully) exhaustive documentation on how to use each resource type.

 One thing that is not currently supported are API deployments.
 There is a bit of a catch-22 thing happening with the SDK and deployments where I can't create a stage without a deployment and I can create a deployment without a stage.
 I have this on the TODO list but for now you'll have to mange API deployment outside of this project.

-Also note that some resources may be flagged as experimental which means that they haven't been tested thouroghly.
+Also note that some resources may be flagged as experimental which means that they haven't been tested thoroughly.

 That said, on to what you can do.